Use Self-Scheduling to book a primary care appointment online

 Please email Holly Burke with any questions at holly.burke@uky.edu.

-• Accepted students to the SHE program will demonstrate a desire to work in a healthcare field, have an interest in oncology, and be dedicated to uplifting voices of those underrepresented in medicine within their application.
+• Accepted students to the Summer Healthcare Experience in Oncology Program will demonstrate a desire to work in a healthcare field, have an interest in oncology, and be dedicated to uplifting voices of those underrepresented in medicine within their application.

-• SHE students will be expected to attend one introduction/training Zoom session prior to the beginning of the summer program.
+• Students will be expected to attend one introduction/training Zoom session prior to the beginning of the summer program.
 Students will have a choice of 2 Zoom session dates.

 • During the summer program, students are expected to actively participate with cameras on and attend each meeting during the 2-week time frame (Monday-Friday, 9 a.m.–1 p.m.
 ET).
-Doctor appointments, vacations, and other activities should not be scheduled during the SHE program.
+Doctor appointments, vacations, and other activities should not be scheduled during the Summer Health Experience program.
 Failure to attend meetings will result in a stipend deduction.

 • Due to the short nature of the program, full participation is required in order to collaborate with other students and avoid following behind in the lab experiment/case study presentations.